 The main objective of following the Primal Blueprint is to extract the healthiest, happiest, longest, and most productive life possible from our bodies—and to look and feel good in the process.
 We do that by honoring our primal genes, which expect us to emulate the way our ancestors ate and moved.
 While there are many things we can do (or eat) today that very closely approximate what Grok did to trigger positive gene expression, there are also a number of obstacles that can thwart our attempts to be as Primal as possible.
 Artificial light prompts us to stay up too late and sleep too little.
-Electronic entertainment competes for our time when we should be out walking and basking in sunlight.
+Indoor jobs and electronic entertainment prevent us from basking in sunlight.
 We don’t always have access to ideal foods.
 We shower too much in water that’s too hot.
 We use medicines to mask our symptoms instead of allowing our bodies to deal directly with the problem.

 You get my point.
 You can’t go back to Paleolithic times.
 Modern life, for all its wonders, leaves a lot to be desired.
-One of my tasks is to find the shortcuts—the easy ways to get the same genetic expression benefits Grok got—but by using 21st century technology or just plain old common sense.
-Working out in Vibram Fivefingers to simulate going barefoot is an example.
-Or learning how to spend time in the sun without sunscreen AND without burning is another.
+One of my tasks is to find the shortcuts—the easy ways to get the same genetic expression benefits Grok got—using 21st-century technology or just plain old common sense.
+Working out in barefoot shoes is an example.
+Learning how to spend time in the sun without sunscreen AND without burning is another.
 And given the lack of certain critical nutrients in even the healthiest diets, finding the best supplements is another.

-Some people claim exogenous antioxidants are useless or even harmful because we already have our three main internal “onboard” antioxidant systems (catalase, superoxide dismutase, and glutathione) to take care of most normal oxidative damage.
-But these systems can come up short when we are under stress (who isn’t), eating too many sugars and other carbs, trans and hydrogenated fats, or drinking alcohol, or when we are exercising inappropriately.
+Some people claim the exogenous antioxidants are useless or even harmful because we already have our three main internal “onboard” antioxidant systems (catalase, superoxide dismutase, and glutathione) to take care of most normal oxidative damage.
+But these systems can come up short when we are under stress (who isn’t), eating too many sugars and other carbs, consuming trans and hydrogenated fats, drinking alcohol, or when we are exercising inappropriately.

-Theoretically, that still ought to be no problem, because our bodies were designed to get additional antioxidant support—and hormetic stimulus— from the foods we eat.
-Unfortunately, many of our historically healthy sources of dietary antioxidants have gone extinct or have been rendered impotent by today’s aggressive factory farming techniques.
-In the fruit industry, for example, obtaining the highest possible sugar content has replaced antioxidants as the focus.
-Fruit is bred for sugar and durability, rather than nutrient content.
+Theoretically, that still ought to be no problem.
+Our bodies were designed to get additional antioxidant support—and hormetic stimulus— from the foods we eat.
+Unfortunately, though, many of our historically healthy sources of dietary antioxidants have gone extinct or have been rendered impotent by today’s aggressive factory farming techniques.
+In the fruit industry, for example, fruit is bred for sugar and durability rather than nutrient content.

-That’s one reason why I’ve always emphasized and encouraged the consumption of non-starchy veggies and brightly colored berries—they’re some of the most antioxidant-rich produce around.
-But I believe that we also need a broader mix of different antioxidants in order to emulate the wide variety of wild plant foods we evolved consuming.
-That means taking a supplement to obtain hard-to-get nutrients like full spectrum vitamin E (not just alpha tocopherol), mixed carotenoids (not just beta carotene), tocotrienols, NAC, alpha lipoic acid, curcumin, resveratrol, milk thistle, CoQ10 and quercetin to name a few.
+Still, I’ve always emphasized and encouraged the consumption of non-starchy veggies and brightly colored berries because they’re some of the most antioxidant-rich produce around.
+But I believe that we also need a broader mix of different antioxidants to emulate the wide variety of wild plant foods we evolved consuming.
+That means supplementing with hard-to-get nutrients like full spectrum vitamin E (not just alpha tocopherol), mixed carotenoids (not just beta carotene), tocotrienols, NAC, alpha lipoic acid, curcumin, resveratrol, milk thistle, CoQ10, and quercetin to name a few.

 Now, you could make sure to eat all the foods that contain those nutrients, and in an ideal world I’d prefer you do that.
 But not everyone can, or even wants to.
-The convenience of modern technology is a reality, a tool that can be used to good effect.

-Of course, too much of any one single antioxidant (in the absence of others) has been shown to have potentially negative effects.
-But when you take a good broad-spectrum antioxidant formula, all these antioxidants can work synergistically to mitigate oxidative damage and then help each other recycle back to their potent antioxidant form after donating an electron to the antioxidant effort.
+This is where supplementation comes in.
+Too much of any one single antioxidant (in the absence of others) has been shown to have potentially negative effects.
+When you take a good broad-spectrum antioxidant formula, all these antioxidants can work synergistically to mitigate oxidative damage.
+They then help each other recycle back to their potent antioxidant form after donating an electron to the antioxidant effort.
 For that reason, I take a high-potency multi-vitamin loaded with extra antioxidants on an irregular basis.

 Grok ate dirt.
-All day, every day.
-Hey, when you never wash your hands or your food (or anything for that matter) you pretty much can’t avoid it.
-But with all that soil came billions of soil-based organisms (mostly bacteria and yeast) that entered his mouth daily and populated his gut.
-Most were “friendly” bacteria that actually helped him better digest food and ward off infections.
-In fact, much of Grok’s (and our) immune system evolved to depend on these healthy gut bacteria living in us symbiotically.
-Grok also ate the occasional “unfriendly” organisms that had the potential to cause illness, but as long as the healthy flora well-outnumbered the bad guys, all was (usually) well.
+Hey, when you don’t wash your hands or your food (or anything for that matter), you pretty much can’t avoid it.
+With all that soil came billions of soil-based organisms (mostly bacteria and yeast) that entered his mouth and populated his gut.
+Most were “friendly” bacteria that helped him better digest food and ward off infections.
+In fact, much of Grok’s (and our) immune system evolved to depend on these healthy gut bacteria.
+Grok also ate the occasional “unfriendly” organisms that had the potential to cause illness, but as long as the healthy flora well outnumbered the bad guys, all was (usually) well.

 That’s very important.
 Prebiotics are carbohydrates that we cannot digest.
 When we eat them, they pass through to the colon where our gut bacteria consume them.
 In doing so, they create short chain fatty acids like butyrate and propionate, which have a host of health benefits.

 We get a lot of prebiotics through foods like garlic, onions, leafy greens, and other plant matter.
 But it’s often easier and more reliable and more commensurate to the doses our ancestors commonly ate to take prebiotic supplements like inulin and raw potato starch (a source of a particularly potent prebiotic, resistant starch).

-Nobody “needs” fish oil.
-But not everyone’s willing to eat seafood on a regular basis and avoid seed oils high in omega-6 fats/
+Nobody needs fish oil.
+But not everyone’s willing to eat seafood on a regular basis and avoid seed oils high in omega-6 fats.

 To fit these requirements, I created Primal Fuel.
-It combines coconut milk (for healthy saturated fats, including medium chain triglycerides for easy ketone production), whey protein isolate (single most bioavailable protein around), and prebiotic fiber for a low-carb, moderate-fat, high-protein meal.
+It combines coconut milk (for healthy saturated fats, including medium chain triglycerides for easy ketone production), whey protein isolate (the single most bioavailable protein around), and prebiotic fiber for a low-carb, moderate-fat, high-protein meal.
 Add a few ice cubes, a cup of water, maybe some greens or berries, blend it all together, and you’ve got yourself a legitimate meal in a cup.
-The coconut milk provides creaminess and texture, so it tastes almost exactly like a milk shake.
+The coconut milk provides creaminess and texture, so it tastes almost exactly like a milkshake.

 Most modern people eat only the muscle meat, and this is significant.
 Muscle meat has a totally different amino acid profile than collagen.
 Meat is rich in methionine.
 Collagen is rich in glycine.
 Methionine metabolism requires and depletes glycine.
 In animal studies, diets high in methionine lower lifespan and cause a range of health issues—unless the diet is also balanced with glycine.
-We see glimpses of this occurring in humans, too.
+1 We see glimpses of this occurring in humans, too.

 To skirt around it, and to reduce the need to spend all my time making bone broth (which I still do, just not enough), I take collagen powder.

 We can get vitamin D from foods, but it’s tough.
 Unless you want to exist entirely on a diet of sockeye salmon (there are worse things to eat, I guess) and cod liver oil, you won’t get enough vitamin D from your diet.
 We should strive to get moderate-yet-sufficient sun exposure, but almost nobody does.
 Luckily, it’s really easy—and incredibly important—to boost vitamin D with supplements.

 Why do we care so much?